 Daw Aung San Suu Kyi Award, Human Rights and Dignity Film Festival, Burma 2014

-Václav Havel Jury Award, One World Festival
+Václav Havel Jury Award, One World Festival, Czech Republic 2014

 Best South African Documentary, Durban International Film Festival 2014